 It’s a much more challenging proposition to sail the Atlantic west to east than it is the traditional tradewind route the other way.
 Helen Fretter went to Horta to meet crews taking part in ARC Europe

 It’s true that this is the most popular route – 260 yachts made the westward crossing on last year’s ARC – but it is not the only one.
-An eastward crossing offers a very different experience, which can be either highly enjoyable or almost overwhelmingly challenging.
+An eastward crossing, sailing from the Caribbean to Europe, offers a very different experience, which can be either highly enjoyable or almost overwhelmingly challenging.

 For this year’s ARC Europe the fleet first headed north, from the BVI to Bermuda (or south, from Portsmouth, Virginia), then east to the Azores, before choosing the final stage of their crossing – an island hop through the Azores and a 850-mile trip to Portugal with the rest of the rally, or splitting away to elsewhere in Europe.